AndrewC101/PokemonTrueRed/README.md

 - Enemies will not prioritize super effective moves if they are non-damaging
 - Enemies will consider both player Pokemon types when assessing if a move is super effective
 - Enemies will favor their STAB moves 50% of the time they don't have a super effective move
 - If enemy Pokemon HP is below 33% all non-damaging moves except healing moves are deprioritized
+- If the players Pokemon is in red health the enemy pokemon will always attack with damaging moves
 - Boss enemies will switch Pokemon under the following conditions
     - HP > 25% and one of Attack, Special or Accuracy have been lowered to -2 or lower
     - HP > 25% and enemy afflicted with leech seed, 25% chance to switch per turn